digiltd/oh-rtd-test/Samples-REST.md

 ### PHP

-Simple PHP function to set a switch state using the REST interface.
+Simple PHP function to post a command to a switch using the REST interface.

-Set state:
+Post command:

-    function doPostRequest($item, $data) {
+    function doPostCommand($item, $data) {
       $url = "http://192.168.1.121:8080/rest/items/" . $item;

       $options = array(